1. Overview

 • To use Claimed "https" Scheme URI Redirection an authorized redirect URI must be registered when registering the client.

 • Loopback Interface Redirection is supported for all native clients.
 The scheme must be http.
 The host must be either 127.0.0.1 (IPv4) or [::1] (IPv6).
-The path may be either / or /auth.
+The path can be either / or /auth.
 The port is variable.

 • Native clients SHOULD adhere to the guidelines outlined in OAuth 2.0 for Native Apps (RFC 8252).